Brian Myers: Reunion with Zack Ryder and departure (2019–2020)

 On the January 21, 2019 episode of Raw, Hawkins attempted to persuade Vince McMahon into booking him in a match, but was instead inserted as the special guest referee for The Revival's (Dash Wilder and Scott Dawson) Raw Tag Team Championship match against Bobby Roode and Chad Gable, in which The Revival lost after Hawkins witnessed them attempting to cheat three times, allowing Roode and Gable to win.
 After the match, Hawkins turned face after he was attacked by The Revival, until Zack Ryder came to Hawkins' aid, foreshadowing a reunion.
 Hawkins competed in the Royal Rumble match entering at number 9, eliminating Titus O'Neil before being eliminated by Samoa Joe.
 The following night on Raw, Hawkins and Ryder teamed up, where they were defeated by The Revival.

 On April 5, WWE announced that Hawkins and Ryder would face The Revival at WrestleMania 35 for the Raw Tag Team Championship.
-On the WrestleMania Kickoff Show, after having amassed a losing streak of 269 matches, Hawkins pinned Scott Dawson to win the Raw Tag Team Championship and ended his losing streak.
+The match would take place on the WrestleMania Kickoff Show, and after having amassed a losing streak of 269 matches, Hawkins pinned Scott Dawson to win the Raw Tag Team Championship and ended his losing streak.
 The next night on Raw, Hawkins and Ryder made their first successful title defense, defeating The Revival in a rematch.
 They would later beat The Revival in another rematch that took place on the April 29 episode of Raw.
 Following that, the team was largely absent from television, making only two appearances on WWE programming during the month of May, a loss to the Viking Raiders on the May 6 episode of Raw and a win against Luke Gallows and Karl Anderson on the May 27 episode of Main Event.
 On the June 10 episode of Raw, Ryder and Hawkins dropped the titles back to The Revival in a tag-team triple threat match, which also involved The Usos.
-On November 14 at a live event in Mannheim, Germany, Hawkins and Ryder defeated The O.C.
-(Luke Gallows and Karl Anderson), and the Street Profits (Angelo Dawkins and Montez Ford) in a triple threat tag-team match to become the #1 contenders for the Raw Tag Team Championships for the November 18 episode of Raw.
+On November 14 at a live event in Mannheim, Germany, Hawkins and Ryder defeated Gallows and Anderson and the Street Profits (Angelo Dawkins and Montez Ford) in a triple threat tag-team match to become the #1 contenders for the Raw Tag Team Championships for the November 18 episode of Raw.
 At the Elimination Chamber, Ryder and Hawkins lost to the Viking Raiders in the pre-show.
 The following night on Raw, Hawkins' partner Ryder lost to Bobby Lashley which would be their final appearances in WWE.

-On April 15, 2020, Hawkins (alongside Ryder) was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.
+On April 15, 2020, Hawkins (alongside Ryder) was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic, ending his second tenure of four years with the company.